 Diagnosis of Roundworms

-Roundworm eggs are detected under the microscope in a routine check of a stool sample (the test process is called fecal flotation).
+Roundworm eggs are detected under the microscope in a routine check of a stool sample (the test process is called fecal flotation) at the veterarian's office.
 It is possible to identify the species of roundworm based on the appearance of their eggs.
 Of course, when roundworms appear in vomit or stool, the diagnosis is easy to make.

 Treatment is the same, regardless of the species of roundworm.
 There are a number of medications that can be used to treat roundworms, and your vet can help you pick the one right for your dog.